The holiday advertising countdown has begun. And for brands facing a crowded social media landscape, we know three things…

 Using these revenue-backed insights, the key to developing ad creative that makes money this holiday season is simpler than you think.
 Consider this your gift guide: unwrapped and ready to go…

-Oh, and on top of laying out a creative strategy for you in this article, we’re also giving you an actionable Black Friday, Cyber Monday Campaign Calendar to keep you in check.
+Oh, and on top of laying out a creative strategy for you in this article, we’ve also put together an actionable Black Friday, Cyber Monday Campaign Calendar (in Google Sheets) so you can edit it and keep everthing running smooth.

 There’s a reason you’re not running television ads.
 And there’s a reason Facebook is placing your auto-placement ad creative in Instagram Stories.